mtumilowicz/java11-concurrency-wait-notify-producer-consumer-problem/README.md

 `Buffer` should be synchronized in such way that `Producer` produces data only when the `Buffer` does not exceed its capacity and the `Consumer` consumes the buffer's data only when `Buffer` is not empty.

+The familiar division of labor for two people washing the dishes is an example of a producer-consumer design: one person washes the dishes and places them in the dish rack, and the other person retrieves the dishes from the rack and dries them.
+In this scenario, the dish rack acts as a blocking queue; if there are no dishes in the rack, the consumer waits until there are dishes to dry, and if the rack fills up, the producer has to stop washing until there is more space.
+This analogy extends to multiple producers (though there may be contention for the sink) and multiple consumers; each worker interacts only with the dish rack.
+No one needs to know how many producers or consumers there are, or who produced a given item of work.

+The producer-consumer pattern also enables several performance benefits.
+  Producers and consumers can execute concurrently

 ## synchronized
 * At the start and at the end of a synchronized method/block, the values of the shared variables in thread’s working memory and the main memory are synchronized.